Henry Charles Lennox Anderson: Contribution to the library industry

 Anderson did not seek a career in libraries, he found himself in the role of Principal Librarian when in 1893 his Agriculture department was closed down and on September 1, 1893 he was appointed Principal Librarian of the Free Public Library at a reduced salary, a position for which it is reported he had 'no desire'.
 Despite an inauspicious beginning, Anderson became internationally known for developing 101 rules of cataloguing with the use of subject headings.
 In 1896 he published Guide to the Catalogues of the Reference Library.
 An active member of the Library Association of Australasia, he trained staff and was first to employ women – partly due to their willingness to accept lower salaries.
 Under Anderson’s leadership, the Free Public Library underwent considerable changes with revitalised services and collections developed.
 He became Registrar of Copyright in 1901, the same year that he introduced the Dewey Decimal Classification system to the Library.

 Anderson first met David Scott Mitchell in 1895 and played a major role in encouraging the collector to bequeath and finance his collections to the Library.
 Anderson provided space for Mitchell’s collection of 10,000 volumes by moving out of his house in 1898.
 It took a public inquiry and five years before planning began for the Mitchell Wing of the Free Public Library.

 His time as Principal Librarian was not without controversy being accused of fraud and misappropriation of library materials.
 A Legislative Assembly Select Committee investigated complaints that he used postal concessions, sold donations, and gave preference to some booksellers, and included ‘blue’ books in the collections.
 After five years of investigation, he was exonerated with recommendations made for proper housing of the Mitchell Collection.
 In 1905 Anderson became director of the State Intelligence Department and in 1907 Government Statistician.
 In 1908 he returned to the re-established Department of Agriculture – accepting the position because it paid better than the Library.

 H.C.L.
 Anderson Award

 Named in memory of H.C.L.
 Anderson, the HCL Anderson Award is the highest honour that can be bestowed on an Associate member of the Australian Library and Information Association.
 "It is awarded in recognition of outstanding service to the library and information profession in Australia, to ALIA, or to the theory of library and information science or to the practice of library and information services."

+In 2024, State Library of South Australia director Geoff Strempel won the award.